The Crash Course on Emotions We All Missed in Kindergarten

 The Body Types (8, 9, 1): Anger Deniers

-Body types live in their gut but disconnect from the very emotion that lives there: anger.
-They either over-express it (8s), under-express it (9s), or redirect it into “justified criticism” (1s).
+Body types run on gut instinct but disconnect from the emotion that fuels it: anger.
+They either blast it outward (8s), bury it alive (9s), or disguise it as “justified criticism” (1s).

 The childhood message they missed: Anger is information, not a character flaw.
 (Learn more about how each type behaves under stress.)